OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Defense Option 1: Prepared Statements (with Parameterized Queries)

 When developers are taught how to write database queries, they should be told to use prepared statements with variable binding (aka parameterized queries).
-Prepared statements are simple to write and easier to understand than dynamic queries and parameterized queries force the developer to define all SQL code first and pass in each parameter to the query later.
+Prepared statements are simple to write and easier to understand than dynamic queries, and parameterized queries force the developer to define all SQL code first and pass in each parameter to the query later.

 If database queries use this coding style, the database will always distinguish between code and data, regardless of what user input is supplied.
-Also, prepared statements ensure that an attacker is not able to change the intent of a query, even if SQL commands are inserted by an attacker.
+Also, prepared statements ensure that an attacker cannot change the intent of a query, even if SQL commands are inserted by an attacker.

 #### Safe Java Prepared Statement Example

-In the safe Java example below, if an attacker were to enter the userID of `tom' or '1'='1`, the parameterized query would look for a username which literally matched the entire string `tom' or '1'='1`.
+In the safe Java example below, if an attacker were to enter the userID as `tom' or '1'='1`, the parameterized query would look for a username that literally matches the entire string `tom' or '1'='1`.
 Thus, the database would be protected against injections of malicious SQL code.

 The following code example uses a `PreparedStatement`, Java's implementation of a parameterized query, to execute the same database query.